mesmering/mesmering/README.md

-i may come off as rude, offensive and other related definitions, but i don't have any sort of intention regarding those things. please lmk if i am being as what i stated.
+i may come off as rude, offensive and other related definitions, but i don't have any sort of ill intention. please lmk if i am being as what i stated ｡